 When we know what you want, our buyers go out and use your member fees to buy the fridges from a variety of retailers, then bring them in as is – this means we get what you get so we can be sure the results are what you'll find rather than potentially 'tweaked'.

 Fridges is one of the longest tests at CHOICE.
 For such a simple device (we just want it to keep things cool!), the thermal properties take time to measure.
 We tend to test every few months, and do these in batches of up to 10 fridges at a time.
-We're always looking for ways to improve testing and undertake surveys to our members to find out what's important to them on a regular basis.
+We're always looking for ways to improve testing and undertake surveys of our members to find out what's important to them on a regular basis.
 Unsurprisingly, most people just want them to keep food safe, followed by "Will it fill the hole in my kitchen?".

 Setting up fridges for testing is a long and arduous process.
 We use calibrated Platinum Resistance Thermometers (PRTs) and set lots of them consistently throughout each fridge in a variety of areas so we measure not just one area inside the fridge, but each compartment and shelf so you know where a given fridge is warmer and cooler than normal.
 We replicate these areas according to the Australian Standard AS/NZS 4474.2.
 Why?
 Because if you want to compare fridges fairly, you have to use the same conditions for all of them.

 We put each of the fridges into a large thermal room so we can drop the temperature down to 5°C, or move it up to 45°C if we need to.
 The thermal rooms are sealed and the fridges run for up to four weeks to test a variety of elements that you tell us are important to you.
 This is all to minimise the amount of variables so you can see which fridge comes out best when comparing them.
 Where we can, we use the Australian Standard, and then add further tests to meet the real world needs of you, our members.